wouterken/crystalruby/README.md

 ## Code of Conduct

-Everyone interacting in the Crystalruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/crystalruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the `crystalruby` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/wouterken/crystalruby/blob/master/CODE_OF_CONDUCT.md).